Sepiella inermis

 Sepiella inermis is a species of cuttlefish in the family Sepiidae.
-S. inermis is indigenous to the Indo-Pacific region.
-In this region, Sepiella inermis is an economically important species, and is sold and eaten.
+It is indigenous to the Indo-Pacific region.
+In this region, S. inermis is an economically important species, and is sold and eaten.

 Description

 Sepiella inermis is a relatively small species of cuttlefish, with an average mantle length of about 50mm, with a maximum length of about 125mm.
 It has narrow fins and a moderately small, ovate shell that is white, with a brown and polished horny margin.
-The dorsal surface of Sepiella inermis ranges in color depending on chromatophores present, ranging from gray-brown to purple, with the ventral surface being light gray or brown.
+The dorsal surface of S. inermis ranges in color depending on chromatophores present, ranging from gray-brown to purple, with the ventral surface being light gray or brown.
 The dorsolateral surface of the mantle is adorned with a series of white spots in both males and females.

 Distribution

 Sepiella inermis is found throughout the Indo-Pacific region, from shallow water down to depths of about 40m.
 This species lives primarily benthically.